2nd Generation Wood Heat Controller

 A temperature detector located on the ceiling above the stove triggers an alarm if air temperature exceeds 190 degrees F (87.8 C).
 There are several of these detectors located throughout the house and outbuilding to act as a backup to the smoke detectors.
 Combustion appliances may overheat causing a dangerous over temperature situation while not emitting smoke to trip the ionization smoke alarms.

 The temperature warning system has its own power supply and horn.
 System uses two types of sensors: supervised – normally closed and unsupervised – normally open.
-Commercial systems often implement supervision to detect sensor fault.
+Commercial systems often implement supervision to detect sensor faults.

 These sensors are separate from and set to a much higher temperature than the air over temperature alert implemented by wood stove controller software.
 If temperature near one of the sensor exceeds 190F the contacts either open or close (depending on sensor type) and the horn activated until temperature is reduced to safe level.